AniketGaudgaul/Healthcare_Chatbot/readme.md

 Click on the "Process URL" or "Process PDF" button to create the embeddings.

-Once the embeddings are created, type in the sample questions provided in the sample_questions and click on "Get Answer".
+Once the embeddings are created, type in the sample questions provided in the documentation and click on "Get Answer".

 The answer will be displayed in the left tab.